dedztbh/Luojia1-Cloud-Detection/README.md

 Right now the cloud mask is taking its shape.
 Then some noise reduction by remove dark pixels (different threshold for each chunk) and remove small connected components.

 The mask now predicts where there is certainly cloud, but there is most likely cloud near the predicted areas.
-To be more conservative with the prediction, I run a grey dilation and gaussian blur (only if not binary) to extend the predicted area with cloud.
+To be more conservative with the prediction, I run a grey dilation and gaussian blur (we don't need it if we want binary mask) to extend the predicted area with cloud.

-Here is a visualization of each step on an example image.
+Here is a visualization of each step (binary mask) on an example image.
 Note that all images shown here are 5 times brighter.
 ![flowchart](https://raw.githubusercontent.com/DEDZTBH/luojia1-cloud-detection/master/flowchart.png)

 Subtraction after each operation: